MathiasThinsz/SeatingRandomizer/README.md

 Please help me out with creating a table seating randomizer!

 I would like to have an application helping me do the table seating at larger parties!
-I'd like an application randomizing the seats and here is the feature requests for version 1.0:
+I'd like an application randomizing the seats and here are the feature requests for version 1.0:

 # Specification
 ## Input variables: